ATSF SD40-2 "snoot" 5134

 blades.
 The grills are Detail Associates.
 The open exhaust stack and surrounding silencer (silver) are also Precision Scale.

-to create the dynamic brake blister "bulges" to either side of the exhaust stack, I modified the Athearn casting with styrene.
+To create the dynamic brake blister "bulges" on either side of the exhaust stack, I inserted styrene into the Athearn casting.

 The front and back have all the typical

 Associates, A-Line, Precision Scale, etc.